pgrandne/Revolt/README.md

 ### Logline

-In a totalitarian state, Azad is a journalist who discovers a financial scandal and becomes a whistleblower wanted by the whole government.
+In a imaginary country, Azad is a journalist who is contacted by a whisteblower.
 His only way to survive and to bring the truth to light is using new IT tools.

-### Outline
+### Funding

-The 3 chapters of the story follow three-act structure:
-- setup
-- inciting incident
+- Public Good Funding / Grants
+- Partnerships with protocols, affiliate links, comissions
+- Custom built adventures for protocols, we include a protocol in a story and explain how to use it
-- redemption
+- Donations

  #### Alpha Version
  The Alpha version is built without design or drawing but only with text.
  The core of the story is writing during this phase.
 The end of this first phase is estimated for January 31st.

+  #### Beta Version
+ The Beta version is built to start user tests with the chapter 1.
+ The end of this second phase is estimated for February 28th.